uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

   - Develop a new taskomatic task and job schedule to:
     - Retrieve repositories and authentication data from the pay-as-you-go instance
     - Register repositories and authentication data on Uyuni server
-  - Teach Uyuni reposync how cloud RMT authentication data to synchronize product repositories
+  - Teach Uyuni reposync how public cloud RMT authentication data to synchronize product repositories

 With this solution the expected user flow would be:
   - Provide to Uyuni server ssh information to connect to the pay-as-you-go instance
     - uyuni server will save this information on the database
-    - start a single job execution to synchronize repositories and cloud RMT authentication data
+    - start a single job execution to synchronize repositories and public cloud RMT authentication data
     - product loaded from the pay-as-you-go instance will be available to import after the task finishes
   - Import product using existing "add products" feature (available at UI, API, and cmd)
-    - reposync will be able to download all needed data from cloud RMT server
+    - reposync will be able to download all needed data from public cloud RMT server
   - Bootstrap instances using the existing methods

 ## Manage pay-as-you-go ssh connection data